 There are a wide variety of crochet stitches, but most projects start with you needing to know how to make a slip knot in order to get your yarn on the hook and a chain stitch in order to make a solid row to anchor your entire piece.
-Other basic stitches that will allow you to start on beginner projects are the single crochet, half double crochet, double crochet, and slip stitch.

 Want to gain more knowledge of crochet basics?
 Try these online classes.

 - The 4 Core Crochet Stitches

 - 5 Crochet Hacks Every Beginner Should Know